dedoai/ddai-web-site/content/en/_index.md

 # Banner
 banner:
-  title: "Welcome to dedoAI: Decentralizing data for a <span>Better Tomorrow<span>"
+  title: "Decentralizing data <br>for a Better Tomorrow"
-  content: ""
+  sub_title: "A secure platform for easily buying, selling, and trading data."
+  text: "At dedoAI, we're changing how data is shared, owned, and sold with blockchain technology.
+We make data easy to access, secure, and owned by its creators.
+Join us to make data fair and empower everyone."
   image: "/images/home-hero-1.webp"
   button:
     enable: true
     label: "Get Involved !"
     link: "https://www.dedoai.org/contacts/"

-intro_title: Empowering <br>Data<br> Ownership
+why:
+   title: 'Empowering <br>Data<br> Ownership'
-intro_txt: "At dedoAI, we're revolutionizing the way data is exchanged, owned, and monetized.
+   text: "At dedoAI, we're revolutionizing the way data is exchanged, owned, and monetized.
 Utilizing blockchain technology, we're creating a world where data is accessible, secure, and rightfully owned by its creators.
 Join us on our mission to democratize data and empower individuals and businesses worldwide."

-why:
-   title: 'Why dedoAI?'
    items:
       - title: 'Decentralization'
         icon: 'iph.svg'